Disappearance of Tammy Kingery: Theories and aftermath

 A few weeks after Tammy's disappearance, police officially stated that they believed there were "suspicious circumstances" in the case.
 Her family likewise believes that something unpleasant befell her.
 The question they and police have is what that was.

 "Unfortunately she developed a depression, and I think that's what led to her leaving", Kingery said to local TV station WRDW-TV a year afterward.
 He said Tammy would sometimes tell him she "needed to get away".
 According to one account she had attempted suicide two weeks before her disappearance, and it has been suggested that the disappearance was another suicide attempt that would have left her body undiscoverable.

 Alternatively, given the possibility that someone else may have been involved, Tammy may have been abducted or killed.
 "I've always thought maybe someone just got in the house and took her", Kingery said, recalling how many of her personal items were left behind.
 The family has asked police to search bodies of water in the area they may have bypassed before.
 The chief investigator on the case for the sheriff's department said in 2016 that a body would have floated to the surface by then.

 After the initial searches, police decided to thoroughly investigate Park Kingery again.
 His account of his actions and whereabouts on the morning Tammy disappeared was corroborated both by independent interviews with his sons, cell phone pings and security camera footage from the stores he and the younger son had visited.
 He also took a lie detector test, which he told Tammy's mother made him nervous.
 After initially telling the Curious Times podcast almost a year after Tammy's disappearance that the police told him some of the results were "questionable", he told the Investigation Discovery channel's Disappeared series in 2016 that police had asked him not to talk about it.

 Unlike other missing persons cases, there is currently no reward available for information leading to the resolution of the case.
-Kingery says he had to spend the $4,000 he put up to pay bills with his wife's income gone.
+Kingery says he had to spend the $4,000 he put up to pay bills with his wife's income, the greater in the household, gone.
 "I wish I could have put out more but it's gone; that was my money out of my retirement fund".
-He later had to file for bankruptcy and might have to sell the house and move in with his parents.
+With the house and all the vehicles in his wife's name, Park encountered financial difficulty and had to file for bankruptcy.
+"There was nothing I could do" he recalled later.
+"I ended up living in my parents' basement at almost 50 years old."